2030 Men's Rugby League World Cup: Host selection

 On 13 November 2023, the IRL confirmed seven nations had expressed interest in hosting the 2030 World Cup.

 On 29 July 2024, the IRL announced Kenya, New Zealand, Papua New Guinea, South Africa, and the United States had bid to host the tournament.

 The host nation will be announced at a later date.

 Teams

 Qualification

-In 2023, it was determined that the top 8 ranked nations in the IRL Rankings in December 2028 will qualify for the tournament.
+In 2023, it was determined that the top 8 ranked nations in the IRL Men's World Rankings in December 2028 will qualify for the tournament.